 Online Reservations: Book your group rate for National Association of Criminal Defense Lawyers

-Group Discount Rate: $175 + tax (Expires September 28, 2022).
+Group Discount Rate: $175 + tax - SOLD OUT (Expires September 28, 2022).
 Please mention group code NALN to receive applicable discount rate.

 Rooms/discounted group rates are not guaranteed if the block has been sold-out prior to the cut-off date.